 CytoSorbents is a critical care focused immunotherapy company using blood purification to modulate inflammation -- with the goal of preventing or treating multiple organ failure in life-threatening illnesses.
 Organ failure is the cause of nearly half of all deaths in the intensive care unit, with little to improve clinical outcome.
 CytoSorb®, the Company's flagship product, is approved in the European Union as a safe and effective extracorporeal cytokine filter, designed to reduce the "cytokine storm" that could otherwise cause massive inflammation, organ failure and death in common critical illnesses such as sepsis, burn injury, trauma, lung injury, and pancreatitis.
-These are conditions where the mortality is extremely high, yet no effective treatments exist.
+These are conditions where the risk of death is extremely high, yet no effective treatments exist.
 CytoSorbents' purification technologies are based on biocompatible, highly porous polymer beads that can actively remove toxic substances from blood and other bodily fluids by pore capture and surface adsorption.
 CytoSorbents has numerous products under development based upon this unique blood purification technology, protected by 32 issued US patents and multiple applications pending, including HemoDefend™, ContrastSorb, DrugSorb, and others.
-Additional information is available for download on the Company's website: http://www.cytosorbents.com.
+Additional information is available for download on the Company's website: http://www.cytosorbents.com/

 This press release includes forward-looking statements intended to qualify for the safe harbor from liability established by the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements in this press release are not promises or guarantees and are subject to risks and uncertainties that could cause our actual results to differ materially from those anticipated.
 These statements are based on management's current expectations and assumptions and are naturally subject to uncertainty and changes in circumstances.
 We caution you not to place undue reliance upon any such forward-looking statements.
 Actual results may differ materially from those expressed or implied by the statements herein.
 Risk factors are detailed in the Company's Form 10-K filed with the SEC on April 3, 2013, which is available at http://www.sec.gov.